 Revolving Loan Fund (RLF)

 Western Iowa Power Cooperative created the Community and Economic Development Revolving Loan Fund (RLF) to improve the quality of life in rural areas by contributing to long-term improvement in the local economy.

 The RLF is a local funding source with a goal of providing low-interest loans to assist with local economic and community development projects.
 Our priorities include job creation and retention, diversification of the local economy, improving the skills of the rural workforce, and upgrading the public infrastructure to improve the health, safety and/or medical care of rural residents.
 This fund is administered by Western Iowa Power Cooperative’s Board of Directors.

 For more information on eligibility, terms and rates, loan applications, or to check availability of funds, contact:

 Jeff Bean, Executive Vice President & General Manager Western Iowa Power Cooperative 809 Highway 39 North, PO Box 428 Denison, IA 51442 (712) 263-2943 Jeff.Bean@wipco.com

-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA's TARGET Center at (202)720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800)877-8339.
-Additionally, program information may be made available in languages other than English.
+Program information may be made available in language other than English.
+Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape , American Sign Language) should contact the responsible Mission Area, agency, or staff office; the USDA TARGET Center at (202)720-2600 (voice and TTY); or the Federal Relay Service at (800) 877-8339.

 USDA is an equal opportunity provider, employer, and lender.